nghin/vacsf.org.src/_posts/bible-studies/2022-09-15-John-Epistles.md

 I could list many more such truths, but I believe this is sufficient.
 I'll use the anchor points mentioned above to evaluate John's theology.
 As I previously stated, if John's theological points are on the same plane of truth as Paul's, they will be completely in agreement.

-Here is a collection of John Epistles study notes.
+Here is a growing collection of John Epistles study notes.
+They are being transferred from a dropbox collection of study notes I jotted down after each Sunday School class.
+We did not study 2nd and 3rd John because I felt the class members could do so on their own.

 ##  [<u>1 John 1-2:6</u>]({{ site.url }}{% post_url bible-studies/John-Epistles/2022-09-15-1John-ch1-ch2-v6 %})